 At the end of the Han dynasty, the Three Kingdoms period (220–280 AD) began.
 China was divided into three states: Shu, Wei, and Wu.
 Liu Bei made Chengdu the capital of the kingdom Shu and exerted much effort to make his kingdom prosperous, making Chengdu one of the three centres in China.

 After the bloody and chaotic Three Kingdoms period, Chengdu recovered quickly.
 It became one of China’s four major commercial cities during the Tang dynasty (618–907 AD).
 During that period, Chengdu’s economy and culture were thriving.
 Agriculture, handicrafts, and printing were flourishing as well.

 It is believed that the earliest printing pieces could be found in Chengdu.
-Chengdu attracted many renowned poets, such as Du Fu, who lived in a thatched cottage which is now considered one of Chengdu’s tourist attractions.
+The city attracted many renowned poets, such as Du Fu, who lived in a thatched cottage which is now considered one of Chengdu’s tourist attractions.

 Chengdu led the list of the most prosperous cities in China during the Song dynasty (960–1279 AD).
-The economy was thriving, and there were specialized markets for silkworms, herbs and medicine, flowers, and much more.
-At this time the earliest paper currency was issued in Chengdu during the Northern Song dynasty (960–1127 AD).
+The economy was thriving, and there were specialised markets for silkworms, herbs and medicine, flowers, and much more.
+At this time, the earliest paper currency was issued in Chengdu during the Northern Song dynasty (960–1127 AD).

 Top Things to Do in Chengdu

 A country as old as Chengdu would have an endless list of things to do.
 To combine the modern with the ancient so you can get the best of both worlds, here are the top 14 things to do in the city of Chengdu.